-.1 wrongly failed or refused to issue or amend a practising certificate; or .2 wrongly amended or revoked a practising certificate; or

-.3 wrongly failed or refused to issue a litigation extension; or .4 wrongly revoked a litigation extension, in each case in accordance with this Section 3.C, then you may lodge an application for review using the form supplied for that purpose by the Bar Standards Board which can be found on its website.
-For the avoidance of doubt, this Section 3.C6 does not apply to any amendment or revocation of a practising certificate or litigation extension made by order of a Disciplinary Tribunal, Interim Suspension or Disqualification Panel, Fitness to Practise Panel or the High Court. rS76 The decision of the Bar Standards Board shall take effect notwithstanding any application for review being submitted in accordance with Rule S75.
-However, the Bar Standards Board may, in its absolute discretion, issue a temporary practising certificate or litigation extension to a barrister or registered European lawyer who has lodged an application for review. rS77 If the review finds that the Bar Standards Board:

-.1 has wrongly failed or refused to issue a practising certificate, then the Bar Standards Board must issue such practising certificate as ought to have been issued; or .2 has wrongly failed or refused to amend a practising certificate, then the Bar Standards Board must make such amendment to the practising certificate as ought to have been made; or .3 has wrongly amended a practising certificate, then the Bar Standards Board must cancel the amendment; or .4 has wrongly revoked a practising certificate, then the Bar Standards Board must re-issue the practising certificate; or .5 has wrongly failed or refused to grant a litigation extension, then the Bar Standards Board must grant such litigation extension as ought to have been granted; or .6 has wrongly revoked a litigation extension, then the Bar Standards Board must re-grant the litigation extension.
-Part 3 - D. The Registration of European Lawyers Rules Rules rS78 If you are a Qualified Swiss lawyer and wish to practise in England and Wales under a home professional title, you may apply to the Bar Standards Board to be registered as a registered European lawyer.
-Such an application will be valid if it was made before 1 January 2025 and in accordance with the Swiss Citizens' Rights Agreement. rS79 An application for registration must be made before 1 January 2025 in such form as may be prescribed by the Bar Standards Board and be accompanied by: .1 a certificate, not more than three months old at the date of receipt of the application by the Bar Standards Board, that you are registered with the Competent Authority in Switzerland as a lawyer qualified to practise in that Member State under a relevant Swiss professional title; .2 a declaration that:
+(i) giving written notice to the relevant barrister or registered European lawyer of the grounds on which the litigation extension may be revoked; and (ii) giving the relevant barrister or registered European lawyer a reasonable opportunity to make representations.
+Part 3 - C6.
+Applications for review Rules rS75 If you contend that the Bar Council (acting by the Bar Standards Board) has: - .1 wrongly failed or refused to issue or amend a practising certificate; or - .2 wrongly amended or revoked a practising certificate; or - .3 wrongly failed or refused to issue a litigation extension; or .4 wrongly revoked a litigation extension, in each case in accordance with this Section 3.C, then you may lodge an application for review using the form supplied for that purpose by the Bar Standards Board which can be found on its website.
+For the avoidance of doubt, this Section 3.C6 does not apply to any amendment or revocation of a practising certificate or litigation extension made by order of a Disciplinary Tribunal, Interim Suspension or Disqualification Panel, Fitness to Practise Panel, the Visitors to the Inns of Court or the High Court. rS76 The decision of the Bar Council (acting by the Bar Standards Board) shall take effect notwithstanding any application for review being submitted in accordance with Rule S75.
+However, the Bar Council (acting by the Bar Standards Board) may, in its absolute discretion, issue a temporary practising certificate or litigation extension to a barrister or registered European lawyer who has lodged an application for review. rS77 If the review finds that the Bar Council (acting by the Bar Standards Board): .1 has wrongly failed or refused to issue a practising certificate, then the Bar Council (acting by the Bar Standards Board) must issue such practising certificate as ought to have been issued; or .2 has wrongly failed or refused to amend a practising certificate, then the Bar Council (acting by the Bar Standards Board) must make such amendment to the practising certificate as ought to have been made; or .3 has wrongly amended a practising certificate, then the Bar Council (acting by the Bar Standards Board) must cancel the amendment; or .4 has wrongly revoked a practising certificate, then the Bar Council (acting by the Bar Standards Board) must re-issue the practising certificate; or .5 has wrongly failed or refused to grant a litigation extension, then the Bar Council (acting by the Bar Standards Board) must grant such litigation extension as ought to have been granted; or .6 has wrongly revoked a litigation extension, then the Bar Council (acting by the Bar Standards Board) must re-grant the litigation extension.
+Part 3 - D. The Registration of European Lawyers Rules Rules ---------------------------------------------------------------- rS78 If you are a European lawyer and wish to practise on a permanent basis in England and Wales under a home professional title, you may apply to the Bar Standards Board to be registered as a registered European lawyer. rS79 An application for registration must be made in such form as may be prescribed by the Bar Standards Board and be accompanied by:

+.1 a certificate, not more than three months old at the date of receipt of the application by the Bar Standards Board, that you are registered with the Competent Authority in a Member State as a lawyer qualified to practise in that Member State under a Member State professional title; .2 a declaration that: